What is lupus?

 Brain involvement is fortunately a rare problem in people with lupus.
 When present, it may cause confusion, depression, seizures and rarely strokes.

 Heart and lungs

 Heart and lung involvement is often caused by inflammation of the covering of the heart (pericardium) and lungs (pleura).
 When these structures become inflamed, patients may develop chest pain, irregular heartbeat and accumulation of fluid around the lungs (pleuritis or pleurisy) and heart (pericarditis).

 What causes lupus?

-The cause of systemic lupus erythematosus (SLE or lupus) is unknown.
+The cause of lupus is unknown.
 Finding the cause is the object of major research efforts.